chryz-hub/py-projects/all-python-codes/retri-itunes-data/README.md

 # Retrieve-Itunes-data
-Retrieve your Itunes music data
-These program are to retrieve data from your itunes music; The artist, genre, music, length and so on like that, the codes are well commented for you to understand what it is all about!
+This code is to retrieve data from your itunes music; The artist, genre, music, length and so on like that, the codes are well commented for you to understand what it is all about!

 - ## [Tracks.py](https://github.com/chryz-hub/py-projects/blob/master/all-python-codes/retri-itunes-data/tracks.py)